Can You Interview for a Job While on FMLA

 Planning Career Moves as a Global Professional

 Global mobility adds complexity but also opportunity.
-Consider long-term career trajectory and whether delaying a start date for full recovery results in better performance and longevity in the new role.
+Consider long-term career trajectory and whether delaying a start date for full recovery will yield better performance and longevity in the new role.
 Use a mobility-aware career plan to weigh offers that require immediate availability against roles that allow a planned transition.
 If you’d like help constructing a mobility-integrated career roadmap, you can explore training and coaching that blends career strategy with relocation planning.

 Communication Templates: What to Say and What Not to Say

-What to Say to a Recruiter or Hiring Manager
+What To Say To A Recruiter or Hiring Manager

-Keep disclosures short, professional, and focused:
+Keep disclosures short, professional and focused:

 This script signals availability without oversharing clinical details.

-What to Avoid Saying
+What To Avoid Saying

-- Avoid detailed medical descriptions that aren’t necessary for the job.
+• Avoid detailed medical descriptions that aren’t necessary for the job.

-What to Say to Your Current Employer (If You Decide to Disclose)
+What To Say to Your Current Employer (If You Decide to Disclose)

 Mistakes Professionals Make and How to Avoid Them

-- Rushing to accept offers without verifying benefits transfer and start-date logistics.
+• Rushing to accept offers without verifying benefits transfer and start-date logistics.

 Integrating Career Confidence and Practical Tools